 The Fiesta emits 261 grams per mile.
 Not sure what that really means in any sense of the stat and at the moment, GreenBlizzard is having a hard time conceptualizing it, but it doesn’t sound like much – so maybe that’s a good thing.

 Anyway, as you are thinking about buying a new car and considering its future environmental havoc from its tailpipe, think in grams and compare it to that speedy luxury or boxy SUV you might be considering.

-BTW, did you know that a about a 1/3 of a new car’s total lifetime energy consumption is consumed during the manufacturing of the new car?
+BTW, did you know that a 1/3 of a new car’s total lifetime energy consumption is consumed during the manufacturing of the new car?
 It’s not only assembling of the car that’s taken into account, its also all the ancillary manufacturing support (supplier plants, employees vehicles, car dealerships,….).

 Other Green Blizzard articles about getting around and lowering your carbon footprint while doing so: